kum4r2k/covid19/README.md

-# Analysing COVID-19 in India using python
+# Analysing COVID-19 pandemic in India using python

 I have included the dataset used, it was updated to 7th August 2020.
 This is a small project, it is not maintained regularly.
 It does show some patterns in the cases, deaths and other factors using the dataset compiled.
 I am listing the various sources below.